MrRexZ/MultiLayerPerceptronBackpropagation-ANN/README.md

     };
 ```
 Array of first column refers to input and array of second column output.
-Creation of new units and separated by commas.
+Creation of new units are separated by commas.
 Output range can only be from 0-1.
 To output a range larger than 1 or lower than 0, change the activation function along with its derivative in the lines of codes
 or multiply each output by the desired power of 10.